 Room 137a Goldsmiths, University of London

 Engaging in Urban Image-making is a one-day symposium hosted by the Centre for Urban and Community Research (CUCR) at Goldsmiths, which brings together practitioners from: Sociology Goldsmiths, Photojournalism London College of Communication, Urban Photographers Association and London Independent Photography.
-Its purpose is to begin a dialogue across organisations Read More
+Its purpose is to begin a dialogue Read More

 WOMEN IN ART SYMPOSIUM WITH W PROJECT